A Matplotlib-based visualizer for a variety of visualizations that display data that reflects only a single point in time (as opposed to TimeSeries

 objects.activePlots — dict{str:Plot}

-containing the Plots that are currently active.keys — dict{str: list[func]}
+objects that are currently selected.keyListeners — dict{str: list[func]}

 Where functions defined in